 Meet the First Grade Teachers

-My name is Carving pumpkins.
+My name is Elizabeth Collins.
 I graduated from the University of Central Arkansas in 2010 and earned my master's degree in Teaching English to Speakers of Other Languages (TESOL) from Arkansas Tech University in 2016.
 I have been teaching at Oakland since 2010.
 I taught Pre-k for five years before moving to first grade in 2015.
 Oakland is the only school I have called home since I began my teaching career.
 I love getting to know the students and their families that call this school their home as well.

 My name is Lynette Ditto.
 I received my bachelor's degree from Arkansas Tech University in 1994 and my Master's Degree in Educational Leadership from Harding University in 2013.
 I taught preschool for 12 years and was a stay-at-home mom for seven years.
 I taught fifth grade in Mountain Home, Arkansas, for 10 years before moving back home to Russellville in 2017.
 I am honored to be a part of the Oakland Heights family.